-Given the investment and distribution policies of the Fund and taking into account expenses, the Fund does not expect to bear any nonrefundable income tax.
+Given the investment and distribution policies of the Fund and taking into account expenses, the Fund does not expect to bear any non-refundable income tax.

 The Fund currently incurs withholding taxes imposed by certain foreign countries on investment income.
-Such foreign income is recorded gross of withholding taxes, and the withholding taxes are presented as an expense line item in the Statement of Comprehensive Income.
+Such foreign income is recorded gross of withholding taxes, and the withholding taxes are shown as separate line items in the Statement of Comprehensive Income.